niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 #### 2.1.8.2 Indexes and Glossary

 The Index and Glossary JSON files reproduce the indexes used by [ORACC Search](http://oracc.org/doc/search/searchingcorpora/index.html) and the project glossaries in JSON format.
 Indexes and glossaries may be used, among other things, to create searches beyond the scope of a line (for instance: search for `lugal` and `dalla` in the same text), a feature that is not currently available in standard [ORACC][oracc] search.
-How to build such a search engine is a topic not discussed in this book.
+How to build such a search engine is a topic not discussed in this study.

 [oracc]: http://oracc.org